aprGitHub/3_Getting_and_Cleaning_Data_Project/README.md

  The purpose of this project is to gain ability to collect, work with, and clean a data set.
  The goal is to prepare tidy data that can be used for later analysis.

-If you are you in a hurry turn to sec.
-2 directly:) otherwise, in section 1 you will find the full content of this directory.

 ## 1. Content of this directory
   1. "README.md": this file